rlawrenc/cosc_304/labs/lab7/APEX/assign/READMEUnit5.md

 	order by t.end_date
 	```

-	**Note:** The where the condition of username = :APP_USER restricts the records to those assigned to the person running the application.
+	**Note:** The where the username condition = :APP_USER restricts the records to those assigned to the person running the application.

 5. In the Property Editor, locate Appearance > Template Options and click Use Template Defaults, Scroll - Default.
-6. For General, enable Remove Body Padding, and for Body Height select 480px.
+6. For General, enable Remove Body Padding, and for Body Height, select 480px.
 Click OK.
 7. Locate the Rendering tree.
 Under the My Outstanding Tasks region, click Attributes.
 8. In the Property Editor, under Attributes, locate Appearance > Template Options and click Use Template Defaults, Enable, Enable.
 9. For General, enable Stretch Report, and for Report Border, select No Outer Borders.
 Click OK.